Max Baucus: Voting rights for Washington, D.C.

-Gun politics

-In 1994, Baucus cast a pivotal vote in favor of Senator Dianne Feinstein's (D-CA) "Assault Weapons" Ban.
-In 2013, Baucus was one of four Democrats to vote against the Manchin-Toomey Amendment to expand background checks for potential gun buyers.

-In 1999, Baucus was the only Democrat to vote against an amendment by Senator Frank Lautenberg (D-NJ) that sought to "regulate the sale of firearms at gun shows".

 Economic issues

 Baucus has a 74% pro-business voting record as rated by the United States Chamber of Commerce.
 He twice voted to make filing bankruptcy more difficult for debtors, once in July 2001 to restrict rules on personal bankruptcy, and a second time in March 2005 to include means-testing and restrictions for bankruptcy filers.
 He has frequently visited places of employment within the state and has personally participated in activities that he calls "Work Days".